waggle-sensor/waggle/docs/integrating-sensors.md

 ### Size and Assembly

-In an Array of Things node, the available space for an external sensor is a rectangular volume inside of the shield.
-A mounting plate is provided with four M3 sized (3 mm diameter) holes available for mounting a sensor.
-The top of the backplate extrudes forward slightly leaving about 5 mm of top clearance.
+In an Array of Things node, the available space for an external sensor is a rectangular volume of size 45mm x 64mm x 75mm inside of the shield.
+A mounting plate is provided with four M3 sized (3mm diameter) holes available for mounting a sensor.
+The top of the backplate extrudes forward slightly leaving about 5mm of top clearance.

 <div align="center">
 <img src="spec-figure.png" width="400px" height="400px" />